onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/008_12 Factor Apps (basic)/03_Factor_2_Dependencies.md

 Most programming languages offer a packaging system for distributing support libraries, such as CPAN for Perl or Rubygems for Ruby.
 Libraries installed through a packaging system can be installed system-wide (known as “site packages”) or scoped into the directory containing the app (known as “vendoring” or “bundling”).

 A twelve-factor app never relies on implicit existence of system-wide packages.
 It declares all dependencies, completely and exactly, via a dependency declaration manifest.
 Furthermore, it uses a dependency isolation tool during execution to ensure that no implicit dependencies “leak in” from the surrounding system.
 The full and explicit dependency specification is applied uniformly to both production and development.
-In Java we use Maven and Gradle.
+In Java, we use Maven and Gradle.

-Generate your workshop project via **Maven** command **archetype:generate** (use appropriate names in braces)
+Generate your workshop project via the Maven command `archetype:generate` (use appropriate names in the braces)
 ```sh
 $ mvn archetype:generate -DgroupId={project-packaging} -DartifactId={project-name} -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
 ```

-Maven should create folder with the next structure:
+Maven should create a folder with the following structure:
 ```
 ├── {project-name}/
 │   ├── pom.xml